JJJohan/YetAnotherRenderSandbox/README.md

 The project consists of a Windows-specific solution file with dependencies pre-compiled with AVX2 as a pre-requisite which may render some hardware configurations unable to compile this codebase.

 The current focus is on building up a fairly solid foundation, with graphical fidelity not being the immediate goal which will result in some sub-par output.
-Currently a hard-coded directional light spins around an arbitrary GLTF file (with the assumption it contains PBR data).
+Currently a hard-coded directional light spins around an arbitrary GLTF file (with the assumption it contains PBR data.)

 The short-term focus as of writing:
 * Cascaded shadow maps.